germs-lab/germs-lab.github.com/about.md

 We are currently supported by the Iowa Nutrient Reduction Center; the U.S. Department of Energy; the National Science Foundation; and the USDA National Institute of Food and Agriculture.

+# GERMS Days

+{% include youtube.html id="ogoAf7Dy8Tg" %}

+Special thanks for the 2024 team for creating this video together for a talk Adina gave in Japan.